Tommy Edman Player Props: Cardinals vs. Diamondbacks

 Tommy Edman At The Plate

-- Edman has a double, a home run and seven walks while batting .255.
+- Edman is hitting .241 with a double, a home run and eight walks.

-- Edman has picked up an RBI twice this season, but just one in each of those games.
+- Edman has driven in a run twice this year, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.